trombik/jekyll-site-info.mkrsgh.org/makerspace/safety/Electric_Drills.md

 Keep the drill and the power cable away from heat, water, oil, sharp edges and moving parts.

-Do NOT operate the drill at the higher hight of your chest.
+Do NOT operate the drill at the higher height of your chest.